PedroSalazarParedes/PedritoWebsite/README.md

 ## Getting Started

 This is my personal website.
+It can be accessed via this url: https://pedrosalazarparedes.github.io/PedritoWebsite/.
 It was developed using regular web-dev techniques and libraries.

 ### Prerequisites